AdobeDocs/experience-manager-screens.en/help/user-guide/managing-channels.md

 ### Channel Information {#channel-information}

 The Channel Information panel describes the Channel properties, along with the preview to the channel.
-Also, it provides you the information on whether the channel is offline or online.
+Also, it provides you with information on whether the channel is offline or online.

 Click the (**...**) from the **CHANNEL INFORMATION** action bar so you can view properties, edit the content, or update the cache (offline content) for the channel.